KonstIT/NER-Crypto/README.md

 A brief description of what this project is about:

-You can get started right away and use the data, train your own model with the notebook provided on Kaggle and in this repository, or go deep first.
-Then just scroll down to [Detailed Information](#detailed-information).
+You can get started right away and use the data: train your own model with the notebook provided on Kaggle and in this repository.
+If you wanttodive deep first, scroll down to [Detailed Information](#detailed-information).

 # Quickstart
 #### Train your own model